 HERE IS WHAT YOU SHOULD BE FAMILIAR WITH NOW:

 1) The distinctions between e-commerce and lead generation PPC.

 2) Understanding how to create the most value from your Remarketing lists.

 4) Cross-device attribution for a broader look at how users engage with you.

 5) Utilizing automation for a simpler and more efficient account management.

-But of course, this is not a comprehensive list of everything you could know in Google AdWords, but it’s a good start.
+But of course, this is not a comprehensive list of everything you could know in Google Ads, but it’s a good start.
 As the world of PPC constantly changes, there’s always something new to learn.
 So keep reading, keep experimenting, and make sure you are actively taking part in PPC communities, events, and resources.
 You’ll be the expert you strive for before you know it!